ethereum-boilerplate/ethereum-boilerplate/README.md

 # `MetaGymLand App`

-MetaGymLand is a Web 3 app to Gamify daily stretches with AI and blockchain
+MetaGymLand Wellness Metaverse Powered with AI and NFTs

 https://metagymland.com/

 ### This repo has the main frontend logic of MetaGymLand App for:

-- NFT marketplace and NFT avatars prtfolio page
+- NFT marketplace and NFT avatars portfolio page
 - AI for pose detection via Webcam
 - Metaverse and MiniGames code
-- Stretch to earn page teaser
+- Stretch to earn very basic logic powered with Moralis Objects and Stretch to earn page teaser

 ## Other MetaGymLand code repositories

 ### NFT and Marketpalce Smart Contracts

-Are moved into seperate repo:
+in separate repo:

 https://github.com/coderdidit/meta-gym-land-contracts

 ### MetaGymLand landing page

-is in speperate repo:
+in separate repo:

 https://github.com/coderdidit/meta-gym-land-landing-page